ey7/project-two/README.md

 - The developer console was used throughout the project to check for javascript errors and issues.
 - The links and buttons on all pages were manually tested to ensure everything was working correctly.
 - All breakpoints were tested for different screen sizes and viewports.
-- The site was tested on[Responsinator](https://www.responsinator.com/) to ensure that the site pages were rendering correctly on all types of devices and orientations, sudh as Ipad and Iphone.
+- The site was tested on [Responsinator](https://www.responsinator.com/) to ensure that the site pages were rendering correctly on all types of devices and orientations, sudh as Ipad and Iphone.
 - The website was put through the [HTML5](https://validator.w3.org/) and [CSS Validator](https://jigsaw.w3.org/css-validator/) and did not yield any errors.
 - I also tested the website on [google mobile friendly](https://search.google.com/test/mobile-friendly) and recieved a mobile friendly result.
 - I tested the website on personal and other family devices such as my laptop and android mobile phone, iPad and iPhone and Samsung Galaxy Tab in both potrait and landscape orientations.